antusystem/template-search-imap/README.md

 ## Configuration

+First you should install RCC (https://github.com/robocorp/rcc).

 Configure your `devdata/env.json` to the right direction for the `vault.json` file.
 The credentials need to be under `emailCredential` and have a `username` and `password` items.

+Or, you can hard-code your email username and password in task.robot.

+Later in rcc or the console go to the robot directory and run: `rcc run --environment devdata/env.json`.
+OR, if you have you credentials hard-coded run: `rcc run`

 ## License